-Never miss an opportunity to serve your patients with more effective TCM.
+to serve our patients with more effective TCM

 Even among top sellers, the difference in power between herbal extract concentrate brands is immense.
-Licensed TCM practitioners can verify this with a simple 5-minute test.
+Herbal practitioners can verify this with a simple 5-minute test.
 The results speak for themselves: No practitioner should be prescribing the brand pictured here.

 Why?
 Because it’s stale and lifeless.
 It’s a commonly used formula made by a commonly seen brand of herbal extract concentrates.
 But imagine if it was your seafood paella.
 Some of the ingredients were overcooked, it was oxidized while dehydrating, it hasn’t been refrigerated, and 4 months later it’s in front of you on the dinner table.
 Whether dinner or prescription, one taste reveals the problem: Faulty preparation and preservation methods resulting in a decline in power.
 In pill form, the weakness of this formula is hidden from the scrutiny of taste.
 Who’s to know?

 The power level of prescriptions can make or break a practice.
-As practitioners, how do we know which brand has the most power in a marketplace where even some highly advertised brands are powerless?
+As practitioners, how do we know where the real power is in a marketplace where even some highly advertised brands are powerless?
 Either we perform a simple test or it’s a game of chance.

 It’s your future; don’t leave it to chance.